svin24/svin24.github.io/content/blog/DCO.md

 your work under some other terms in the future.
 This offers the maintainers the same rights that they extended to the community themselves.

-This is the strategy that Amazon choose for OpenSearch, and it's a good thing they did, because it strongly signals to the community that it will not fall to the same fate that ElasticSearch has.
+This is the strategy that Amazon chose for OpenSearch, and it's a good thing they did, because it strongly signals to the community that it will not fall to the same fate that ElasticSearch has.
 By doing this, they have imposed on themselves a great deal of difficulty to any future attempt to change their